 6. Create your Own Blacklist – Just like a hacker uses a database of known and potential password options, so should you.
-Subscribe to a third party provider of known databases and disqualify any vulnerable passwords (password managers often offer this service).
+Subscribe to a third party provider of known databases and disqualify any weak passwords (password managers often offer this service).

 Use a blacklist in conjunction with inline streaming.
 This is when you create a password, and it gives you feedback on how strong your password is.
 This can be a capable system in diminishing a hackers potential to reuse compromised credentials and dictionary attacks.

 7. Limit Login Attempts – Limiting the number of login attempts can be a useful tool in stopping a person from randomly guessing a password as well as helping to identify a potential attack.

 The immediate benefit of limiting login attempts is in its ability to defuse a potential attack.
 If a random person tries to access an application by randomly guessing, and fails multiple times, the application can be automatically disabled.
 Preventing further attempts.

 The second benefit of limiting the number of login attempts is in its ability to identify unusual activity and preserve the integrity of your device.
 If a device or application does become disabled, it is a visible indication that a threat may be present and active.
 However, merely monitoring password attempts can shed light on unusual behaviour.
 For example, If an employee is working away on a personal device in a public space, then extra vigilance should be taken. several failed attempts may indicate suspicious activity, warranting an audit.